-They argue that universal satisfiers are most important for basic need satisfaction, and refer to them as 'intermediate needs'.
+They argue that universal satisfiers8 are most important for basic needs satisfaction, and refer to them as 'intermediate needs'.
 The intermediate needs can be grouped as follows: nutrition and clean water, protective housing, a nonhazardous work environment, a nonhazardous physical environment, appropriate health care, security in childhood, significant primary relationships, physical security, economic security, appropriate education, and safe birth control and childbearing.
 Satisfying intermediate needs would therefore most likely help to eradicate extreme poverty and eliminate hunger.

 However, seeing people's needs only in terms of these intermediate needs gives a 'rather meagre view of humanity' (Sen, 2009, p.
 250).
-Indeed, Our Common Future acknowledged people's 'legitimate aspirations for an improved quality of life' (World Commission on Environment and Development, WCED, 1987, p.
-43) and 'aspirations for a better life' (World Commission on Environment and Development, WCED, 1987, p.
-44).
-Surely, there must be more to satisfying human needs than various forms of basic-need approaches.
+Indeed, Our Common Future acknowledged people's 'legitimate aspirations for an improved quality of life' (p.43) and 'aspirations for a better life' (p.44).
+Surely, there must be more to satisfying human needs than various forms of basic-needs approaches.

 Our point of departure for this broader view of human needs is the capability approach.
-According to Alkire (2010), the capability approach is the main philosophical foundation for the concept of human development.
-Amartya Sen's writings in the 1980s and 1990s are key to the literature on the capability approach.
+According to Alkire (2010), the capability approach is the main philosophical foundation for the concept of human development.9 Amartya Sen's writings in the 1980s and 1990s are key to the literature on the capability approach.
 More recently, the approach has been further developed by the philosopher Martha Nussbaum and a number of other scholars (Robeyns, 2005).

 The capability approach is a broad normative framework for evaluating individual well-being and social arrangements, the design of policies, and proposals for social change (Robeyns, 2005).
-It is used in a wide range of fields, most prominently in development studies, welfare economics, social policy and political philosophy.
-It can be used to evaluate several aspects of people's well-being, such as inequality, poverty, the well-being of an individual or the average well-being of the members of a group.
+It is used in a wide range of fields, most prominently in development studies, welfare economics, social policy, and political philosophy.
+It can be used to evaluate several aspects of people's well-being, such as inequality, poverty, the well-being of an individual, or the average well-being of the members of a group.10